dbasedow/prospecter/docs/schema-config.md

 | ["word1", "word2", ...] | Custom stop word list. |

 If you implement your own Analyzer your make() method will receive the option object during startup.

+**bloomfilter**

+For FullText fields that will contain many unique terms it is possible to configure a [Bloom filter](http://en.wikipedia.org/wiki/Bloom_filter) this makes token mapping faster.
+The bloom filter needs two
+values:

+    "options": {
+        ...
+        "bloomfilter": {
+            "expectedNumberOfElements": 200000,
+            "falsePositiveProbability": 0.001
+        }
+        ...
+    }

+*expectedNumberOfElements* is a guess of how many unique terms will be indexed.
+This can be hard to estimate in advance.
+*falsePositiveProbability* the probability a false positive.
+Bloom filters can not determine with 100% certainty if an element is present.
+They can only say for certain if an element is definitely **not** present.
+The higher the probability of false positives, the higher the possibility of unnecessary lookups.

+If the expectedNumberOfElements is reached and more elements get added the actual falsePositiveProbability will go up.
+Memory usage of the Bloom filter increases with more expected elements and/or lower false positive probability.

 **format**